wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-hygiene/includes/quarantined-items.md

 Quarantine holds potentially dangerous or unwanted messages.
 The quarantined item can be viewed either by the user to whom it was sent or by an admin.

-You view and manage quarantined messages in PowerShell or in the Security & Compliance Center.
+You view and manage quarantined messages in PowerShell or in the Microsoft 365 Defender portal.

-To the Security & Compliance Center to manage quarantined email messages:
+To the Microsoft 365 Defender portal to manage quarantined email messages:

 1. In the Security and Compliance Center, go to **Threat Management > Review > Quarantine**.
    ![A screenshot of the Quarantine page under Threat management in the Security and Compliance center](../media/threat-management.png)